Geoffrey Howe

-Early life
+Early life and education

-Geoffrey Howe was born in 1926 at Port Talbot, Wales, to Benjamin Edward Howe, a solicitor and coroner, and Eliza Florence (née Thomson) Howe.
+Howe was born in 1926 at Port Talbot, Wales, to Benjamin Edward Howe, a solicitor and coroner, and Eliza Florence (née Thomson) Howe.
 He was to describe himself as a quarter Scottish, a quarter Cornish and half Welsh.
+He had one older sister, Barbara, who died of meningitis just before he was born, and a younger brother, Colin.